kingluo/lua-resty-ffi/README.md

 In Java, it means the loader library `libffi_java.so` with native Java classes/jar.

+In Node.js, it means the loader library `libffi_nodejs.so` with native nodejs modules.

 ### Library configuration

 Configuration of the library, e.g. etcd endpoints, kafka endpoints, etc.